 Generally, retaining walls are not encouraged due to the visual dominance they can create.
 Instead, the use of split level dwellings and sloping gardens with battered slopes are encouraged.
-It is nevertheless accepted that on some sloping sites they will be necessary to make efficient use of sites.
+It is nevertheless accepted that on some sloping sites retaining walls will be necessary to make efficient use of sites

 All retaining walls should be identified on the plans with accompanying details to allow review by the HFDR.
-You should also consider building regulations and the need for specialist engineering advice.
+You should also consider building regulations and the need for specialist engineering advice, please ensure any retaining walls greater than 0.5m meet Council safety barrier requirements.